devashat/UCSC-NLP-SemEval-2024-Task-5/README.md

 ## Contained Files

-**Data: When we refer to data as being in "binary classification format", we mean that it is in the format provided to us by the task organizers.
+**Note on Data: When we refer to data as being in "binary classification format", we mean that it is in the format provided to us by the task organizers.
 When we refer to it being in "multi-choice format", we mean that we have run the reformatting script on the data provided to us to create a new dataset.**

 ### GPT